eclipse-sumo/sumo/docs/web/docs/Installing/Linux_Build.md

 If you need information about the minimum required versions of the packages read them directly from the [requirements.txt](https://github.com/eclipse-sumo/sumo/blob/main/tools/requirements.txt).
 Be aware that the minimum versions in the requirements file just reflect our current test server setup, so you might also get away with earlier versions.

-If you want to reproduce our test server setup exactly, then use the versions in [req_test_server.txt](https://github.com/eclipse-sumo/sumo/blob/main/tools/req_test_server.txt)
+If you want to reproduce our test server setup exactly, then use the versions in [req_test_server.txt](https://github.com/eclipse-sumo/sumo/blob/main/tools/req_test_server.txt) Unfortunately some old pip packages are incomplete, so this requires `sudo apt install libspatialindex-dev`.

 ## Building the SUMO binaries with cmake